klarman-cell-observatory/DIALOGUE/README.md

 # **Quick start**

+For the code, data, and additional instructions visit our main repository page https://github.com/livnatje/DIALOGUE/

 To install DIALOGUE you can either use [```devtools::install_github("DIALOGUE",username)```](https://www.rdocumentation.org/packages/devtools/versions/1.13.6/topics/install_github) or just download its R package and use ```devtools::install("DIALOGUE")```

 The **input** consistes of single-cell transcriptomes of different cell types, usually together with a more compact representation (e.g., PCs).
 The **output** will be multicellular programs (MCPs) of co-regulated genes across the different cell types, their expression across the cells, and association with specific phenotype(s) of interest.
 Each MCP consists of multiple cell-type-specific gene subsets.